mayukataoka/Gmail_Inbox_Auto_Tests/README.md

 ## Solution
 Use GMAIL api to reset precondition as described below.
+Also, since the focus of the test in Inbox only, all other email actions should be done with the GMAIL APIs.
+Appium or Selenium UI test should just verify the Inbox UI only.

 ## Side note
 I used Gmail APIs when I automated the "Forgot Password" feature that we often see in mobile apps.
 I used Gmail APIs in my mobile APPIUM framework.